nijibabulu/xrrna_library/README.md

 to download the sequences. *Note:* you have to get your own API key from NCBI to use the download script.
 This is done by logging into your NCBI account and going to `Account Settings` and going to the section **API Key Management**.

-Currently, `parse.py` works only on explicitly labeled UTRs and intergenic sequences, which represents a subset of the seed sequences.
-The size of these sequences is explored in `plot.R`.
+`parse.py` will construct 3' UTRs and infer 3' UTRs in cases in which none are found.
+The size of these sequences can be explored in `plot.R`.

 In addition, the statistics about virus genome coverage is obtained with `virus_stats.py`.
 We plot the coverage with `coverage.R`.